 Maris snatched her hand away and stormed off, her dusty red skirt flowing behind her.

 Kanéko used the back of her wrist to wipe the blood from her lip and glared daggers into Maris’s back.

 "Yes," said Garèo walking up to her, “you two are going to be good friends.
 Good thing that Mamgum stopped it.”

 “She’s got a good voice to start with.
 Her magic just makes it impossible to ignore.”

 Kanéko stared at Garèo.
 "Dalpre have magic too?"
 Even as she said it, she knew dalpre had magical talents like everyone else.
 She read about it in Emerging Wizardry even though she never imagined she would experience it.
-She also read it was weak, but the Magnum’s yell hit her with the same fury as her father’s magic.
+She also read their talents were weak, but the Magnum’s yell hit her with the same fury as her father’s magic.

 “Of course.
 Almost every living, competent person does.”